Network-Device-Independent Certification of Causal Nonseparability: Applications and scope

-\textit{Applications and scope.---} The protocol described in the previous section exploits a general approach to transforming a SDI-QI scenario into a NDI one.
+The protocol described in the previous section exploits a general approach to transforming a SDI-QI scenario into an NDI one.
 Indeed, it can be readily generalised to provide NDI certification in settings beyond the basic bipartite one we described.
 For instance, in~\cite{dourdent21} we showed that all bipartite causally nonseparable process matrices can be certified in a SDI-QI way if we assume an additional natural assumption on the form of Alice's and Bob's instruments: that they factorise as a joint measurement on one subsystem of their quantum input and the system they receive from the process matrix, and a channel taking the rest of their quantum input into the process matrix.
-By assuming the same ``measurement device and channel independent'' (MDCI) structure for the physical instruments $(\pM_{a|\star}^{\pA A})_a$ and $(\pM_{b|\star}^{\pB B})_b$, and using independent auxiliary sources to self-test Alice and Bob's quantum input subsystems, our method here can readily be used to show that all bipartite causally nonseparable processes can also be certified in a NDI way (modulo these assumptions); see Appendix~\ref{app:MDCI} for details on the soundness of the NDI certification in this MDCI scenario.
+This ``measurement device and channel independent'' (MDCI) structure can naturally be translated into the NDI setting by imposing the same structure on the physical instruments $(\pM_{a|x\text{}}^{\pA A})_a$ and $(\pM_{b|y\text{}}^{\pB B})_b$, corresponding to assuming that Alice and Bob each control two uncharacterised quantum black-box devices that are connected in a specific way.
+This amounts to an additional structural assumption on the network, but the certification remains DI in spirit.
+By using independent auxiliary sources to self-test Alice and Bob's quantum input subsystems, our method here can readily be used to show that all bipartite causally nonseparable processes can also be certified in an NDI way (modulo these assumptions); see Appendix~\ref{app:MDCI} for details on the soundness of the NDI certification in this MDCI scenario.